Helsinki-NLP/shroom/index.md

 _This website is under construction_.
 More information will be available soon.

+#### What is Mu-SHROOM?
+The task consists in detecting spans of text corresponding to hallucinations.
+Participants are asked to determine which parts of a given text produced by LLMs constitute hallucinations.
+The task is held in multi-lingual and multi-model context, i.e., we provide data in multiple languages and produced by a variety of public-weights LLMs.´

+In practice, we provide an LLM output (as a string of characters, a list of tokens, and a list of logits), and participants have to compute, for every character in the LLM output string, the probability that it is marked as a hallucination.
+Participants are free to use any approach they deem appropriate, including using external resources.

+#### How will participants be evaluated?

+Participants will be ranked along two (character-level) metrics:
+1. intersection-over-union of characters marked as hallucinations in the gold reference vs. predicted as such
+2. how well the probability assigned by the participants' system that a character is part of a hallucination correlates with the empirical probabilities observed in our annotators.

+Rankings and submissions will be done separately per language.

+Participants can also download the scoring program on its own [here](./scorer.py) for reference and developing their systems.

 #### Participant info

 Register ahead of time on [our submission website](https://mushroomeval.pythonanywhere.com/.)